michael2012z/BitBible/markdown/KJV/files/Num.md

 25. And the Lord spake unto Moses, saying,

-26. Take the sum of the prey that was taken, both of man and of beast, thou, and Eleazar the priest, and the chief fathers of the congregation:that…: Heb. of the captivity
+26. Take the sum of the prey that was taken, both of man and of beast, thou, and Eleazar the priest, and the chief fathers of the congregation:

 27. And divide the prey into two parts; between them that took the war upon them, who went out to battle, and between all the congregation: